All Episodes

 You know, when the politics gets involved in it, now the president had talked about mass production of the vaccine.

-First of all, I I do think we need to pause and and think about how profound this is.
+First of all, I do think we need to pause and think about how profound this is.

-January twenty-first is the first identified case in coronavirus, and here we are.
+January 21st is the first identified case in coronavirus.

-It's October the second, and now we're in final stage trials of a of a vaccine.
+And here we are, it's October the 2nd, and now we're in final stage trials of a vaccine.

 Never in history has anything like this ever happened.

-This is warp speed, and I think it's just a tribute to everybody in terms of uh uh an all hands-on-deck health mobilization that we should really be proud of.
+And I think it's just a tribute to everybody in terms of an all-hands-on-deck health mobilization that we should really be proud of.

-We should definitely be proud of it and uh and celebrate each other for a change instead of beating each other up.
+We should definitely be proud of it and celebrate each other for a change instead of beating each other up.

 It's unprecedented.

-It is the mobilization effort that is almost unimaginable.
+It is a mobilization effort that is almost unimaginable.

-We're going to have a vaccine, we're hopeful hopeful, that can they can start to to change the the destiny of the world with this COVID nineteen.
+We're going to have a vaccine, we're hopeful, that can start to change the destiny of the world with this COVID-19.

-And a couple derivative benefits just want to highlight.
+And a couple of derivative benefits just want to highlight.

 All this research helps cancer, and it helps other ailments because the technologies that are being accelerated are ones that we can use for other ailments that are also based at cells level problems.